Palos Verdes Salon is priviliged to have featured these outstanding musicians.

 Hui Wu (Piano)

 Hui Wu has won numerous competitions including first prizes in the Kosciuszko Chopin Competition in New York, the Murray Dranoff International Artists Competition in Miami, and the 65th Steinway International Piano Competition.
 Hui has also won top prizes in the Ettlingen International Competition in Germany, the Corpus Christi International Competition, Ryoichi Sasakawa Young Leaders Fellowship Fund Award, Young Artists Concerto Competition in Texas, the National Youth Piano Competition of GulangYu International Piano Art Festival and the Golden Clock Piano Competition in China.
-Her performing highlights include concerts at Disney Concert Hall and Lincoln Center.
-Hui earned her Doctor of Musical Arts degree at the University of Southern California Thornton School of Music.
-She is currently teaching at Colburn Community School of Performing Arts, Moorpark College, Cal Lutheran University, and Junior Chamber Music.
+Her performances include concerts at Disney Concert Hall and Lincoln Center.
+Hui earned her Doctor of Musical Arts degree at the USC.
+She is teaching at Colburn Community School of Performing Arts, Moorpark College, Cal Lutheran University, and Junior Chamber Music.

 Carrie Dennis (Viola)